psilons/pypigeonhole-build/README.md

       Since this is a customized way, there is no associated upload tool and users need to deal with uploading by themselves.

+  The pip and zip output folder is dist, and the conda output folder is dist_conda.

-  conda version is more flexible to customize.
+  Conda version is more flexible to customize because of the extra references to meta.yaml and build scripts.
+Please check conda-build documents.
 - release: ```release.bat``` to tag versions and bump the current version to the next.
   >We use major.minor.patch format in versions.
 The minor and patch